-The Public Safety Department issues safety alert bulletins (paper/email) when deemed necessary to the campus community when serious crimes occur in areas on or near the campus.
-The Department maintains a relationship with the New York City Police Department 71st precinct responsible for the surrounding areas of the campus perimeter and providing additional response assistance.
-All persons reporting crimes to the Public Safety Department are encouraged to promptly report the incident to the local police precinct concerned.
+The Public Safety Department issues safety alert bulletins (paper/email) when deemed necessary to the campus community when serious crimes occur in or near campus areas.
+The Department maintains a relationship with the New York City Police Department 71st precinct, which is responsible for the surrounding areas of the campus perimeter and providing additional response assistance.
+All persons reporting crimes to the Public Safety Department are encouraged to report the incident to the local police precinct promptly.
 A record of each report made to the local precincts is maintained as part of the Public Safety Department's annual statistical report.

 Crime prevention is a high priority for the Public Safety Department and the college community.
-The department encourages community members to be vigilant and aware of their surroundings, both on and off campus, and to take responsibility for their own safety and security and that of others.
-Crime prevention seminars are scheduled each semester and members of the college community are encouraged to actively participate.
+The department encourages community members to be vigilant and aware of their surroundings, both on and off campus, and to take responsibility for their safety and security and that of others.
+Crime prevention seminars are scheduled each semester, and college community members are encouraged to actively participate.

-All incoming students receive information about campus crime prevention programs, CUNY's Sexual Misconduct Policy and awareness and prevention of sexual misconduct (as defined in CUNY's Policy on Sexual Misconduct)-during initial orientation.
+All incoming students receive information about campus crime prevention programs, CUNY's Sexual Misconduct Policy, and awareness and prevention of sexual misconduct (as defined in CUNY's Policy on Sexual Misconduct)-during initial orientation.

-The Public Safety Department also provides students, faculty, and staff with crime prevention information, along with other safety related material, during scheduled events on campus as well as via email safety bulletins.
+The Public Safety Department also provides students, faculty, and staff with crime prevention information and other safety-related material during scheduled events on campus and via email safety bulletins.
 Education programs offered include: